git/git.github.io/rev_news/drafts/edition-57.md

   regardless of where development would take place, which [Yadav did](https://github.com/prati0100/git-gui/issues).

-  As an interesting vote against the idea was of Elijah Newren, who wrote that he had been had been pondering asking the opposite question for [filter-repo](https://github.com/newren/git-filter-repo/), i.e. moving its development to git mailing list.
+  An interesting vote against the idea was that of Elijah Newren, who wrote that he had been pondering asking the opposite question for [filter-repo](https://github.com/newren/git-filter-repo/), i.e. moving its development to git mailing list.